threedworld-mit/tdw/Documentation/lessons/audio/py_impact.md

 ## `PyImpact` and robots

 It is possible to generate impact sounds from the body of a [robot](../robots/overview.md).
-Please read the document regarding [robot collision detection](../robots/collision_detection.md) carefully.
+Please the [robot collision detection documentation](../robots/collision_detection.md) carefully!

 Once a robot has been added to the scene and initialized for collision detection, PyImpact will automatically set static audio data for each joint: